A centerpiece of the Phase 1 ForWard curriculum is weekly self-directed, inquiry-based Patient-Centered Education (PaCE) Cases.

 The sessions are student-centered and inquiry-based.
 Students do most of the talking to discuss, synthesize, integrate and identify knowledge related to each case.
 The facilitators are not content experts and their role is to ensure that small groups stay on topic, address the learning objectives and provide feedback to each student as well as the entire group.

 Cases provide a mental model to integrate concepts as they relate to a clinical problem, increasing retention and ability to transfer knowledge to future clinical scenarios.

 Each student has an identified role in the group and the experience and quality of the work depends on active participation of all group members.

-Effective communication skills and constructive feedback will enhance the learning environment and improve group process.
+Effective communication skills and constructive feedback enhances the learning environment and improves group process.

 The process requires learners to become adept at identifying gaps in knowledge and finding appropriate resources to address those gaps.

 Students hold one another accountable to the learning standards, quality of work, learning environment and group interactions.